Multi-phase-field Models of Biological Tissues: Multi-phase-field models and physics of active matter

 \subsection{Active stress chains and force transmission}

 The spatiotemporal dynamics of mechanical stresses play an important but poorly understood role in gene expression \cite{Weinstein2019}, genomic damage and potential mutation \cite{Gupta2022}, dynamics of expanding populations \cite{Schreck2023} as well as cell differentiation \cite{Zhang2022}.
 At the same time, the transition of mechanical information is a primary suspect for facilitating collective self-organization, on a length scale much larger than an individual cell, crucial for development and regeneration \cite{JasonGao2016,Vining2017}.
-In this vein, application of a three-dimensional multi-phase-field model along with extensive \textit{in vitro} experiments have uncovered how local stress fluctuations modulated via adherens junctions govern some of the most fundamental biological processes such as the fate of an extruding cell \cite{Balasubramaniam2025} and the outcome of mechanical cell competition \cite{schoenit2024force}.
-These studies highlight the important role intercellular force transmission plays in most vital biological processes such as morphogenesis and cancer invasion.
-Another recent computational study investigated solid-like to liquid-like transition in active monolayers by focusing on active stress chains and emerging stress patterns \cite{monfared2024short} (Fig. \ref{fig2}g).
+A recent computational study investigated solid-like to liquid-like transition in active monolayers by focusing on active stress chains and emerging stress patterns \cite{monfared2024short} (Fig. \ref{fig2}g).
 By mapping this transition onto the 2D random percolation universality class using two independent active derives, this work revealed the short-range nature of stress correlation near this transition, providing a new context for understanding the non-equilibrium physics of active systems and its connections to glass, jamming and two-dimensional melting transitions.
 Recent research has shown that activity-induced annealing can lead to a ductile-to-brittle transition in amorphous solids, which parallels the behavior observed in biological tissues under mechanical stress \cite{Sharma2025}.
 This insight is crucial for understanding how mechanical forces influence tissue integrity and failure.
+In Section \ref{section:4}, focused on biological physics, we will thoroughly discuss the role of force transmission on biological processes such as the fate of an extruding cell and cell competition.